Digital Privacy Under Attack: Challenges and Enablers: Attacks on Anonymous Data

 \subsection{Structural Attack}

-Nowadays, graph data has spanned lots of domains and exploded in popularity, ranging from mobility traces to online social network data.
-These graph data from different fields are usually publicly and regularly shared to achieve many different goals, such as academic research or business cooperation.
-Since there may exist lots of sensitive information within the published graph data, various anonymization techniques which may compromise the data utility need to be applied before releasing them.

-As shown above, graph data can usually be represented as $G= (V, E)$, in which $V$ is the vertex set representing different individuals and $E\subseteq V\times V$ is the edge set corresponding to the relationships between different individuals.
-The so-called graph de-anonymization refers to the process of reconstructing the original graph or recovering part of the original graph from the anonymized graph.
-According to some special properties of nodes or edges in the anonymous graph, the specific node positions are determined in the corresponding original graph, which is the basic idea of de-anonymization.

-Improper anonymization of graph data will lead to the degradation of data utility, because it will greatly reduce the information values contained in nodes and edges during graph analysis~\cite{ji2015secgraph}. {{Other attack methods aim to re-identity the anonymized users from the anonymized graph, so-called \textit{structural attack}~\cite{ji2016graph}.}} In recent years, numerous structural approaches of de-anonymization attacks based on graph theory have emerged~\cite{ji2016graph,li2020privacy}.
-The key concept is to re-identity the anonymized subjects through their uniquely distinguishable structural features and some specific external auxiliary knowledge about the anonymized graph.
-The following summarizes these attacks systematically.
+Graph data is widely shared in areas like mobility traces and social networks, yet privacy concerns require anonymization—often at the expense of data utility.
+Improper anonymization of graph data will lead to the degradation of data utility, because it greatly reduces the information values contained in nodes and edges during graph analysis~\cite{li2023private}.
+The attack methods aim to re-identity the anonymized users from the anonymized graph, so-called \textit{structural attack}~\cite{zhao2021structural}.

+\begin{definition}[Structural Attack] Let $G= (V, E)$ be a graph, where $V$ is the node set (representing individuals) and $E\subseteq V\times V$ is the edge set corresponding to the relationships between different nodes.
+The goal of the structural attack is to construct a mapping function $f$ to re-identify or infer sensitive attributes of individuals.